thatsmyface/what-theatre-mode-should-have-been/README.md

 Second Note: I'm sure this isn't the most efficient way to do this (it still runs perfectly on my pc tho), in fact it's not even close, but I didn't feel like diving into Twitch's javascript stuff so this is how I'm doing it.

 Third Note: In case you can't tell by now, I didn't put this on here for you guys, it's for myself in the case that the version in my browser somehow stops existing, but I put this readme here because I felt bad for whomever may stumble upon this.

+Fourth Note: I'm 50% sure that is how you use the word 'whomever'